 In Chris’s words, you’ll have to become a freak first.
 In the best sense of the word.

-Here are 3 lessons to show you how, and how it’ll help you succeed in business:
+Here are 3 lessons from The Freaks Shall Inherit The Earth to show you how, and how it’ll help you succeed in business:

 - Don’t fit in, standing out is always better!